Environmental Protection Agency (EPA).

 II.
 Summary of Petitioned-For Tolerance

-Based upon review of the data supporting the petition, EPA has corrected the commodity terminology for certain proposed tolerances and has revised the tolerance expression for all commodities.
-The reasons for these changes are explained in Unit IV.C.
+Based upon review of the data supporting the petition, EPA has corrected the number of significant figures used, modified one of the commodity definitions, and determined that the sesame oil tolerance was not necessary.
+The reason for these changes are explained in Unit IV.C.

 III.
 Aggregate Risk Assessment and Determination of Safety